attowatt/frekvensHack/README.md

 ## Firmware

-The code is using [frumperino](https://github.com/frumperino)'s great [Arduino library](https://github.com/frumperino/FrekvensPanel) for the Frekvens LED cube and based on the corresponding examples.
+The Teensy code is using [frumperino](https://github.com/frumperino)'s great [Arduino library](https://github.com/frumperino/FrekvensPanel) for the Frekvens LED cube and based on the corresponding examples.
+See the library for more info.

 ## Sources